jeelabs/esp-link/README.md

 ### Serial bridge

+Note that the default ports of 23 & 2323 may be changed via the webinterface.

 In order to connect through the esp-link to a microcontroller use port 23.
 For example, on linux you can use `nc esp-hostname 23` or `telnet esp-hostname 23`.